5 Nigerian cities that speak the best pidgin english

 It is truly a beauty to listen to them speak.

 Benin is a wonderful space where almost anyone can thrive.
-It is the lively capital of Edo State where nothing ever stops, it keeps going and stories abound.
+It is the lively capital of Edo State where nothing ever stops, it keeps going with stories abound.

-We hear of their accommodating character, free spirit and willingness to scatter ground when needs br.
+We hear of their accommodating character, free spirit and willingness to scatter ground when needs be.
 Asides that, it is known for rubber and oil production.

 Historically, Benin is also a Nigerian power to be reckoned with for its riches in culture, arts, craft, and creativity.